PAST ISCF NEWS FOR

 Power no showed.
 White gets the win by forfeit and Power gets a LOSS.

-6. Middleweight
+6. ISCF MMA Middleweight

 Garrett Mclendon Vs Chris Gordan